tommililja/Farse/README.md

 }
 ```

-> Farse doesn't throw exceptions and only catches **JsonException**, that is thrown when parsing invalid JSON.
+> Farse doesn't throw exceptions and only catches JsonException, that is thrown when parsing invalid JSON.